-9.3 Counterfactual Explanations
+15 Counterfactual Explanations

 Authors: Susanne Dandl & Christoph Molnar

 In interpretable machine learning, counterfactual explanations can be used to explain predictions of individual instances.
-The “event” is the predicted outcome of an instance, the “causes” are the particular feature values of this instance that were input to the model and “caused” a certain prediction.
-Displayed as a graph, the relationship between the inputs and the prediction is very simple: The feature values cause the prediction.
+Displayed as a graph (), the relationship between the inputs and the prediction is very simple: The feature values cause the prediction.
+Even if in reality the relationship between the inputs and the outcome to be predicted might not be causal, we can see the inputs of a model as the cause of the prediction.

-The causal relationships between inputs of a machine learning model and the predictions, when the model is merely seen as a black box.
+Figure 15.1: The causal relationships between inputs of a machine learning model and the predictions, when the model is merely seen as a black box.
 The inputs cause the prediction (not necessarily reflecting the real causal relation of the data).

-Given this simple graph, it is easy to see how we can simulate counterfactuals for predictions of machine learning models: We simply change the feature values of an instance before making the predictions and we analyze how the prediction changes.
-We are interested in scenarios in which the prediction changes in a relevant way, like a flip in predicted class (for example, credit application accepted or rejected), or in which the prediction reaches a certain threshold (for example, the probability for cancer reaches 10%).
+Given this simple graph, it’s easy to see how we can simulate counterfactuals for predictions of machine learning models: We simply change the feature values of an instance before making the predictions and we analyze how the prediction changes.
+We’re interested in scenarios in which the prediction changes in a relevant way, like a flip in predicted class (for example, credit application accepted or rejected), or in which the prediction reaches a certain threshold (for example, the probability for cancer reaches 10%).
 A counterfactual explanation of a prediction describes the smallest change to the feature values that changes the prediction to a predefined output.

 Before discussing how to create counterfactuals, I would like to discuss some use cases for counterfactuals and how a good counterfactual explanation looks like.

-In this first example, Peter applies for a loan and gets rejected by the (machine learning powered) banking software.
+In this first example, Peter applies for a loan and gets rejected by the (machine learning-powered) banking software.
 He wonders why his application was rejected and how he might improve his chances to get a loan.
-The question of “why” can be formulated as a counterfactual: What is the smallest change to the features (income, number of credit cards, age, …) that would change the prediction from rejected to approved?
+The question of “why” can be formulated as a counterfactual: What’s the smallest change to the features (income, number of credit cards, age, …) that would change the prediction from rejected to approved?
 One possible answer could be: If Peter would earn 10,000 more per year, he would get the loan.
 Or if Peter had fewer credit cards and had not defaulted on a loan five years ago, he would get the loan.
 Peter will never know the reasons for the rejection, as the bank has no interest in transparency, but that is another story.

-Counterfactuals are human-friendly explanations, because they are contrastive to the current instance and because they are selective, meaning they usually focus on a small number of feature changes.
-But counterfactuals suffer from the ‘Rashomon effect’.
+Counterfactuals are human-friendly explanations because they are contrastive to the current instance and because they are selective, meaning they usually focus on a small number of feature changes.
+But counterfactuals suffer from the ‘Rashomon effect.’
 Rashomon is a Japanese movie in which the murder of a Samurai is told by different people.
 Each of the stories explains the outcome equally well, but the stories contradict each other.
 The same can also happen with counterfactuals, since there are usually multiple different counterfactual explanations.
 Each counterfactual tells a different “story” of how a certain outcome was reached.
 One counterfactual might say to change feature A, the other counterfactual might say to leave A the same but change feature B, which is a contradiction.
 This issue of multiple truths can be addressed either by reporting all counterfactual explanations or by having a criterion to evaluate counterfactuals and select the best one.

 Speaking of criteria, how do we define a good counterfactual explanation?
-First, the user of a counterfactual explanation defines a relevant change in the prediction of an instance (= the alternative reality).
+First, the user of a counterfactual explanation defines a relevant change in the prediction of an instance (the alternative reality).
 An obvious first requirement is that a counterfactual instance produces the predefined prediction as closely as possible.
-It is not always possible to find a counterfactual with the predefined prediction.
+It’s not always possible to find a counterfactual with the predefined prediction.
 For example, in a classification setting with two classes, a rare class and a frequent class, the model might always classify an instance as the frequent class.
 Changing the feature values so that the predicted label would flip from the frequent class to the rare class might be impossible.
-We therefore want to relax the requirement that the prediction of the counterfactual must match the predefined outcome exactly .
+We therefore want to relax the requirement that the prediction of the counterfactual must match the predefined outcome exactly.
 In the classification example, we could look for a counterfactual where the predicted probability of the rare class is increased to 10% instead of the current 2%.
 The question then is, what are the minimal changes in the features so that the predicted probability changes from 2% to 10% (or close to 10%)?

 Another quality criterion is that a counterfactual should be as similar as possible to the instance regarding feature values.
 The distance between two instances can be measured, for example, with the Manhattan distance or the Gower distance if we have both discrete and continuous features.
 The counterfactual should not only be close to the original instance, but should also change as few features as possible.
-To measure how good a counterfactual explanation is in this metric, we can simply count the number of changed features or, in fancy mathematical terms, measure the \(L_0\) norm between counterfactual and actual instance.
+To measure how good a counterfactual explanation is in this metric, we can simply count the number of changed features or, in fancy mathematical terms, measure the L0 norm between the counterfactual and actual instance.

 A simple and naive approach to generating counterfactual explanations is searching by trial and error.
 This approach involves randomly changing feature values of the instance of interest and stopping when the desired output is predicted.
 Like the example where Anna tried to find a version of her apartment for which she could charge more rent.
 But there are better approaches than trial and error.
 First, we define a loss function based on the criteria mentioned above.
-This loss takes as input the instance of interest, a counterfactual and the desired (counterfactual) outcome.
+This loss takes as input the instance of interest, a counterfactual, and the desired (counterfactual) outcome.
 Then, we can find the counterfactual explanation that minimizes this loss using an optimization algorithm.
 Many methods proceed in this way, but differ in their definition of the loss function and optimization method.

-9.3.1.1 Method by Wachter et al.
+Method by Wachter et al.

 Wachter et al. suggest minimizing the following loss:

-The first term is the quadratic distance between the model prediction for the counterfactual x’ and the desired outcome y’, which the user must define in advance.
-The second term is the distance d between the instance x to be explained and the counterfactual x’.
+The first term is the quadratic distance between the model prediction for the counterfactual x and the desired outcome y, which the user must define in advance.
+The second term is the distance d between the instance x to be explained and the counterfactual x.
 The loss measures how far the predicted outcome of the counterfactual is from the predefined outcome and how far the counterfactual is from the instance of interest.
 The distance function d is defined as the Manhattan distance weighted with the inverse median absolute deviation (MAD) of each feature.

-The total distance is the sum of all p feature-wise distances, that is, the absolute differences of feature values between instance x and counterfactual x’.
+The total distance is the sum of all p feature-wise distances, that is, the absolute differences of feature values between instance x and counterfactual x.
 The feature-wise distances are scaled by the inverse of the median absolute deviation of feature j over the dataset defined as:

 The median of a vector is the value at which half of the vector values are greater and the other half smaller.
 The MAD is the equivalent of the variance of a feature, but instead of using the mean as the center and summing over the square distances, we use the median as the center and sum over the absolute distances.
 The proposed distance function has the advantage over the Euclidean distance that it is more robust to outliers.
 Scaling with the MAD is necessary to bring all the features to the same scale – it should not matter whether you measure the size of an apartment in square meters or square feet.